isdanryan/AbleCase/readme.md

 - PostgreSQL database for data storage
 - Stripe API for payment processing

 In order to convert the html invoices to a downloadable PDF, I have opted to use an open-source package called **xhtml2pdf**.
-A full explination and further details of **xhtml2pdf** can be found [here](https://pypi.org/project/xhtml2pdf/).
+A full explanation and further details of **xhtml2pdf** can be found [here](https://pypi.org/project/xhtml2pdf/).

 A full list of packages used can be found in the [requirements.txt](/requirements.txt) file.